wp-plugins/nokia-mapsplaces/readme.txt

 5. Nokia Maps & Places widget in a post
 6. Shortcode example
 7. Select any place with right-click and use it in your widget
+8. Use any place and customize place name

 == Changelog ==
 = 1.5.0 =